driedler/rpi0w_dev_env/README.md

 sudo service smbd restart
 ```

-In your local file explorer, you should be able to open:
+In your local file explorer, you should be able to open (on Windows):
 ```
 \\RASPBERRYPI\workspace
 ```

 ## 10) Install debugpy on the Pi to be able debug remotely

+We use [debugpy](https://github.com/microsoft/debugpy) to enable Python remote debugging.

 From the RPI SSH session (step 7), issue the command:

 ```
-sudo pip install debugpy==1.3.0
+sudo pip3 install debugpy==1.3.0
 ```
-(You may be able to use a newer first, but that version worked for me)
+(You may be able to use a newer version, but that version worked for me)

+__NOTE:__ This repo uses Python3, hence `pip3`.

-## 11) Resize your Pi partition to use all available space on SD card
+## 12) Resize your Pi partition to use all available space on SD card

 From the RPI SSH session (step 7), issue the commands:
 ```